Generalized polarized manifolds with low second class: Introduction

 A great help in our analysis is provided by a number of results on ample vector bundles having a section which vanishes on a surface of some special kind (\cite{dF}, \cite{L2}, \cite{LM1}, \cite{LM2}, \cite{LM3}, \cite{LM4}).
 The strategy is the following: first, looking at the difference $\delta$, which can be expressed in terms of geometric and topological characters, we show, extending or refining some known results, that the polarized surface $(S,H_S)$ must belong to a precise list of pairs.
 Next, by applying the results on ample vector bundles mentioned before we succeed to reduce (sometimes drastically) these lists to a very short number of cases, for which we obtain a rather complete description of $\mathcal{E}$ and $H$ according to the admissible structure of $X$.
-For example, in some instances $S$ could ``a priori'' be an elliptic surface, whose elliptic fibration turns out to be endowed with some multiple fibers, but this possibility is ruled out by \cite{LM4}.
+For example, in some instances $S$ could ``a priori'' be a minimal elliptic surface, whose elliptic fibration turns out to be endowed with some multiple fibers, but this possibility is ruled out by \cite{LM4}.
 Therefore these cases do not lift to the vector bundle setting.

 The paper is organized as follows.
 Section \ref{Sec0} contains miscellaneous preliminary results on polarized surfaces $(S,L)$ with special regard to pairs for which $c_2(J_1(L))-L^2$ is small.
-In particular, new results holding either when $|L|$ contains a smooth curve or when $S$ has non-negative Kodaira dimension will play a relevant role in the sequel.
+The starting point is the list in \cite[Theorem 4.3]{PTu}, combined with results of Fujita \cite{F3} and Yokoyama \cite{Y}, which is summarized in Table \ref{Table1}.
+In particular, in this setting, we prove new results holding either when $|L|$ contains a smooth curve or when $S$ has non-negative Kodaira dimension, which will play a relevant role in the sequel.
 In Section \ref{Sec1} the invariant $m_2$ is introduced for triplets $(X,\mathcal{E},H)$ in an appropriate setting and triplets for which $\delta$ is small are analyzed.
 Moreover, lists of triplets with low $m_2$ are derived from this study.
 In Section \ref{Sec1bis} significant bounds for $\delta$ expressed in terms of the sectional genus $g$ are discussed.
 Finally, in Section \ref{Sec2} all the above matter is reconsidered under the extra assumption that the line bundle $H_S$ is ample and spanned (Subsection 4.1) or even very ample (Subsection 4.2).

 We work over the field of complex numbers and we use the standard notation and terminology from algebraic geometry.
 In particular,